Djuju02/Workshop3/README.md

 here are the correspondance for the name of the files and the question numbers.

-Q1 Simple Hello World Serve
+## Q1 Simple Hello World Serve

-Q2 DNS Registry
+## Q2 DNS Registry

-Q3 Database Implementation
+## Q3 Database Implementation

+### Database creation :

+We chose to make a PostgreSQL database.
+For that, we used pgadmin.\
+We created  user "decentralization_user" and we created a database owned by this user : "decentralization_workshop3".
+In these, we implemented our two .sql files, CreaPark and InsPark.

-Q4 Modify Server Implementation for API Requirements
+## Q4 Modify Server Implementation for API Requirements

-Q5 Simple Frontend
+## Q5 Simple Frontend

-Q6 Simulate Server Issue and Fix
+## Q6 Simulate Server Issue and Fix

-Q7 Synchronous Mirroring
+## Q7 Synchronous Mirroring

 Q8 Asynchronous Replication